 Accommodations: Fourth floor of the church.
 A large dorm room has 18 beds and a small dorm room has 10 beds.
-Groups bring their own bed linens.
+Linens and towels are provided.
 Housing space includes a communal shower room and bathroom.
 Groups have access to the kitchen in the basement fellowship hall.
-A mission team lounge includes couches and a computer for the group's use.
-Be advised that there is no elevator.
+A mission team loungeoffers a comfortable space for groups to gather, relax and debrief.

 Cost: One week: $4,000 for 15 participants or less with $300 for each additional participant.
 The cost for trips of other lengths can be negotiated.

 Back to State Listing Index by Focus of Mission Trip